How to Build a Planned Giving Program Before the Baby Boom Bequests Pass You By

 A hand holds a pen and is signing a will.
 A pair of glasses sit next to the hand on a wooden desk.

 Every day, approximately 6,000 Baby Boomers die in the United States.
-Most of them have wealth their favorite causes will never see.
+Most of them have wealth that their favorite causes will never see.
 This isn’t because they don’t want to give, but because no one asked them to think about it.
 That gap between donor intent and realized gifts is one of the most expensive missed opportunities in the nonprofit sector, and it is happening right now.

 Why Baby Boomers Are the Donors You Cannot Afford to Ignore